triole/langdetect/readme.md

 ## Synopsis

 A very basic command line tool for detecting the language of text files.
-Just an experiment.
+It uses [lingua-go](https://github.com/pemistahl/lingua-go) and can be considered an experiment.